 - 2. Admission to this program is selective; students with a record of academic excellence have a better chance of acceptance.
 Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements. - 3.
 Graduate Record Examination (GRE) test scores are required for admission consideration.
 International applicants also need TOEFL or IELTS official test scores. - 4.
 Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
 Letters should be sent directly from the letter writer. - 5.
 A one- or two-page personal statement outlining the student's background, achievements, and future goals is required. - 6.
-A student may include a recent copy of his/her resume as part of the application packet; however, this is not required.
+A recent resume is required.